 There’s more than one way to skin a cat; that’s the saying.
-Truth be told, as far as idioms go, it isn’t one of my favourites.
+Truth be told, as far as idioms go, it isn’t one of my favorites.
 I mean, who actually skins cats these days (which, by the way, is a terrible idea)?
 As uncouth as the idiom may sound, it is often used, rather ineloquently, to convey that there’s more than one way to get things done, and this couldn’t be truer than when it comes to indexing a website.

 When it comes to indexing your website, there are two ways to go about it, crawling and API-based indexing.
 To many, it can be tough to determine which of the two would be the best approach.
 But fear not, dear reader, I’m here to help you make sense of the confounding corundum that is Crawling vs API indexing.
 So sit back, relax, grab a cuppa (or a glass of wine, I won’t judge), and let’s figure out which method is the purr-fect (see what I did there?) solution for your website.